-Cynthia Stroman is an environmental partner at King & Spalding, where she divides her time between the Washington and Houston offices.
-Having worked inhouse as an environmental engineer, she combines her chemical engineering training and practical industry experience to bring a unique perspective to energy and industrial clients faced with challenging environmental issues.
+Cynthia Stroman is an environmental, health and safety (EHS) partner at King & Spalding, where she divides her time between the Washington and Houston offices.
+Having worked inhouse as an environmental engineer, she combines her chemical engineering training and practical industry experience to bring a unique perspective to assist clients faced with challenging environmental issues.
+Ms. Stroman uses her scientific knowledge and her prior experience as a project manager and manufacturing engineer to advise and represent companies in environmentally sensitive industries in administrative proceedings, litigation, and transactions involving a wide range of EHS statutes.

 Ms. Stroman clerked for the Honorable Emilio M. Garza of the United States Court of Appeals for the Fifth Circuit.
 Prior to attending law school, she worked as a chemical and environmental engineer for the Dow Chemical Company, where she had responsibilities in production engineering, project management, air permit development and negotiation, and air modeling.
 She received her chemical engineering degree from Cornell University.